 • An abscess in vertebral canal leads to compression of spinal cord.

-Some skeletal diseases also lead to spinal stenosis and that are as follows
+• Some skeletal diseases also lead to spinal stenosis.
+These are:

 • X-ray back lumbar and cervical region.